join()

 x

-T’s field expression, which can be represented by ~ and #; the pound sign # represents the ordinal number of a record in T; record the ordinal number as null if a record doesn’t exist in T.
+T’s field expression, which can be represented by ~ and #; the pound sign # represents the sequence number of a record in T; record the sequence number as null if a record doesn’t exist in T

 F